servo/servo/tests/wpt/web-platform-tests/tools/six/documentation/index.rst

      from six.moves.cPickle import loads

-   work, six places special proxy objects in in :data:`py3:sys.modules`.
+   work, six places special proxy objects in :data:`py3:sys.modules`.
 These proxies lazily load the underlying module when an attribute is fetched.
 This will fail if the underlying module is not available in the Python interpreter.
 For example, ``sys.modules["six.moves.winreg"].LoadKey`` would fail on any non-Windows platform.
-Unfortunately, some applications try to load attributes on every module in :data:`py3:sys.modules`. six mitigates this problem for some applications by pretending attributes on unimportable modules don't exist.
-This hack doesn't work in every case, though.
+Unfortunately, some applications try to load attributes on every module in :data:`py3:sys.modules`. six mitigates this problem for some applications by pretending attributes on unimportable modules do not exist.
+This hack does not work in every case, though.
 If you are encountering problems with the lazy modules and don't use any from imports directly from ``six.moves`` modules, you can workaround the issue by removing the six proxy modules::